tauraamui/website/blog/how-i-write-and-publish-blogs.md

 The final line at the end of this function just writes the previously read HTML footer to the end of the new HTML file.

 ### The attachment caveat
-I mentioned earlier that images needed to be lowercased and delimited by `-` instead of spaces.
+I mentioned earlier that images needed to be lower-cased and delimited by `-` instead of spaces.
 That is because when the Markdown to HTML converter we need the resulting conversion to be a valid URL.
 The Markdown converter does not concern itself with doing escaping of illegal characters, so for our purposes it is just simpler to name these files with already valid/legal characters.

 ### Embedding
 We're not done yet.
 The second function invoked in `main` is `generate_blog_embeds_code`.